Ardelyx, Inc. (Nasdaq: $ARDX) Stock Hub: Record Q2 Revenue With the IBSRELA Guidance Cut, XPHOZAH Access and ACCEL Phase 3

 The pipeline beyond the current labels adds optionality rather than immediate certainty.
 ACCEL, the Phase 3 chronic idiopathic constipation study, is the most important development program because it could expand IBSRELA into a large adjacent constipation population.
 The trial is designed as a multicenter, randomized, double-blind, placebo-controlled study of tenapanor administered twice daily for 26 weeks in approximately 700 adult CIC patients.
 Ardelyx expects to complete enrollment by the end of 2026, and topline data are expected in the second half of 2027.
 If successful, Ardelyx intends to submit a supplemental NDA for CIC.
 The company is also advancing RDX10531, a next-generation NHE3 inhibitor, with an IND submission planned for the second half of 2026.

 The bottom line is balanced.
-Ardelyx has real approved products, real revenue, a cash position that remains meaningful for a commercial biotech, and a story that is no longer entirely dependent on one regulatory decision.
-At the same time, the company still reports losses, carries debt, uses meaningful stock-based compensation and must keep spending to grow.
-For ARDX, the bullish case depends on IBSRELA becoming a large, durable GI franchise, XPHOZAH stabilizing despite payer constraints, ACCEL creating a credible label-expansion path and operating leverage eventually appearing.
-The bear case is that the revenue growth remains expensive, XPHOZAH never fully recovers, CIC takes longer or disappoints, and per-share value is diluted by the cost of building the company.
+Ardelyx has approved products, real revenue and a meaningful commercial platform, but the company remains loss-making, carries more drawn debt and has expanded its equity-award capacity.
+The bullish case depends on IBSRELA becoming a large and durable GI franchise, XPHOZAH stabilizing despite payer constraints, ACCEL creating a credible label-expansion path and operating leverage becoming visible.
+The bear case is that revenue growth remains expensive, XPHOZAH never fully recovers, CIC takes longer or disappoints, and debt plus equity compensation reduce per-share value creation.

 Ardelyx is a commercial-stage biopharmaceutical company focused on medicines that address gastrointestinal and cardiorenal-related unmet needs through mechanisms discovered and developed by the company.
 Its central scientific platform is tenapanor, a minimally absorbed, first-in-class, oral small molecule that inhibits sodium/hydrogen exchanger 3, or NHE3, on the apical surface of the small and large intestines.
 Because the molecule acts locally in the gastrointestinal tract, the company has been able to develop the same active ingredient across two very different commercial settings.